-Residential Care Facilities are a critical part of health and social care services.
-It is essential therefore that RCFs put in place clear processes that facilitate the return of residents from an acute setting and the admission of new residents where it is clinically safe to do so.
-It is recognised that accepting admission or transfer of residents poses a risk of introducing COVID-19 even where processes to manage the risks are in place.
-In all instances careful attention to Standard Precautions will assist in minimising risk of infection to residents and staff.
-Key elements of Standard Precautions include hand hygiene, respiratory hygiene and cough etiquette, use of personal protective equipment (for example gloves) when in contact with blood or other body fluids and environmental cleaning.
+Residential care facilities (RCF) are a critical part of health and social care services.
+It is essential that RCFs put in place clear processes that facilitate the return of residents from an acute setting and the admission of new residents, where it is clinically safe to do so.
+It is recognised that accepting admission or transfer of residents poses a risk of introducing COVID-19, even where processes to manage the risks are in place.
+In all instances, careful attention to standard precautions will assist in minimising risk of infection to residents and staff.
+Key elements of standard precautions include; hand hygiene, respiratory hygiene and cough etiquette, use of personal protective equipment (PPE), for example wearing disposable gloves when in contact with blood or other body fluids and regular environmental cleaning.